Lesson PlansBack to lesson plans archive April 2, 2020

 As a result of not paying the tax, Thoreau was arrested and spent a night in jail, an experience that later proved seminal to his famous essay, On the Duty of Civil Disobedience.

-- Either individually or in groups, have the students read the background information, the articles provided and the list of famous quotations regarding civil disobedience.
-Allow them time to take notes on the readings (which may be assigned prior to the lesson).
+- Either individually or in groups, read the background information, the articles provided and the list of famous quotations regarding civil disobedience.
+Take notes on the readings (which may be assigned prior to the lesson).

-- Divide the class into groups of two to three students.
+- You may want to divide into groups of two to three students.

-- Direct each group to select one figure from the list of quotes directly involved in acts of civil disobedience (such as Thoreau or King) and to perform basic research on the figure.
+- Select one figure from the list of quotes directly involved in acts of civil disobedience (such as Thoreau or King) and to perform basic research on the figure.
 To guide the investigation, the students may use the following questions:

 - When and where did the person’s act(s) of civil disobedience take place?